nitrictech/docs/docs/language-support.md

 If a language you want isn't listed, come chat to us on [Discord](https://discord.gg/Webemece5C).

-Alternatively, feel free to develop you own SDKs.
+Alternatively, feel free to develop your own SDKs.
 Nitric is completely [open source](https://github.com/nitrictech) so you can use any of the other SDKs linked above as a reference.

 ## Adding language support